Frequently Asked Questions

 Can I participate in the RAD planning process?

 Yes.
-KCHA is required to notify all residents at the property about the RAD plans and hold at least two meetings with residents before KCHA can apply for RAD conversion.
+KCHA is required to notify all residents at the property about the RAD plans and hold at least two meetings with residents before applying for RAD.
 These meetings are an opportunity for you to:

 KCHA will consider this information when developing plans for your property.